 Looking through even more World War II propaganda posters, it’s interesting to see all of the people they are trying to reach and the emotions.
 From a patriotic dad to a lovesick new wife to a worried mom, they’ve got them all covered.

 Check out this slideshow for a few more World War II posters that I found interesting!
-(If you are reading this by e-mail, you may need to click on the post title in the e-mail to see the slideshow.)

 After discussing the work, I discuss with the students the meaning of propaganda and the choices that artists and the people who commission them make to manipulate the viewer.